athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Cecaelia Trapper.md

     desc: "`pf2:1`  **Requirements** The cecaelia is holding a net in two appendages.\n* * *\n\n**Effect** The cecaelia hurls their net, attempting to hamper a foe.
 The cecaelia makes a ranged Strike (with a +15 modifier) against a Medium or smaller creature within 20 feet.\n\nOn a hit, the target is [[Conditions/Off-Guard|Off-Guard]] and takes a -10-foot circumstance penalty to its Speeds.
 On a critical hit, the creature is [[Conditions/Restrained|Restrained]].
 The DC to [[Actions/Escape|Escape]] the net is 16.
 A creature adjacent to the target can Interact with the net to remove it from the target.\n\n[[Bestiary Effects/Effect_ Hurl Net|Effect: Hurl Net]]"

   - name: "Ink Cloud"
-    desc: "`pf2:1`  The cecaelia emits a cloud of black ink in a 10-foot emanation.
+    desc: "`pf2:1`  The cecaelia emits a cloud of black ink in a @Template[emanation|distance:10].
 This ink cloud has no effect outside of water.
 Creatures inside the cloud are [[Conditions/Undetected|Undetected]] by creatures using sight or smell, and they can't see or smell while inside the cloud.
 The cloud dissipates after 1 minute.\n\nThe cecaelia can't use Ink Cloud again for 2d6 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "